 The Growing Problem of Fake Negative Business Reviews

-Building and maintaining a positive business reputation can be hard work.
+Building and maintaining a positive internet reputation can be hard work.
 Businesses of all sizes are at risk of having fake negative online business reviews – a growing problem on the internet – undermine that hard work.

 Fake negative business reviews are exactly what they sound like.
 They are untrue reviews and comments written on online dating sites, discussion boards, and social media.